daleonpz/Notes/fh-dortmund/01-DPS.md

         - computers and communications are ubiquitous, enables large scale CPS
         - social and economic forces require more efficient use of national infrastructure
 - Grand challenges
-    - zero automative traffic fatalities, reduce traffic congestion
+    - zero automotive traffic fatalities, reduce traffic congestion
     - blackout-free electricity generation and distribution
     - energy-aware buildings
     - perpetual life assistants
     - location-independent access to world-class medicine
     - self-correcting, self-certifying CPS for "one-off" applications
 - Scientific challenges
-    - System composition: safe system of sytems
+    - System composition: safe system of systems
     - theory modeling and analysis: high complex mathematical modeling
     - Programming abstractions: model-based development is needed
     - Architecture: CPS are society scale systems, new network protocols, and fault tolerance has to be built in